MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 As Otoroshi does, it's possible to add metadata on API keys. __Automatic metadata__ will be calculated and added after subscription validation. __Asked metadata__ will switch the plan subscription mode to manual then, on susbcription acceptation, a team admin will have to add the metadata manually.
 @@@

-### Swagger
+### OpenAPI definition
-The swagger can be provided as a url or just some content paste on the UI.
+The OpenAPI definition can be provided as a url or just some content paste on the UI. an additional configuration allow to

 ### Testing

 You can enable the testing for your API.

-> The testing is based on the swagger of your API.
+> The testing is based on the openAPI definition of your API.
 Beware of set up the right host of your testing service.

 Click on the `Generate a dedicated testing key in Otoroshi` to choose an otoroshi instance and and service group or service which is used to receive the testing APIkey.
 Then, just follow the instruction display on UI?